adwise-fiu/mpc-mgmt-cmdl/README.md

 $ export LDFLAGS="-L$(brew --prefix openssl)/lib $LDFLAGS"
 ```

+---
 ## 2. Running the Program

+*Note*: Tested with python version as low as 3.5.

 Run the MPC management server and participant programs as a Python module.
 Navigate to the project's base directory, then type: